weburnit/php-oop/README.md

   ping: pong
 ```

-1. Check the symfony application for errors and fix them if any.

-1. write a prompt for the command `test:command`
+1. write a command called `test:command` that should accept 1 argument called id under namespace Test/InterviewBundle/Command
+  * The command should check if a document with an id of the argument exists
+  * if document exists, return info "document exists"
+  * if document doesnt exist, return error "document doesnt exist"
-  * Prompt text is "This is a test.
+  * Add a propmpt for your command.
+Prompt text is "This is a test.
 Do you want to continue (y/N) ?"
   * If you decline, return error "Nothing done.
 Exiting..."
   * If you accept, run the command